 Minnesota | 17 months |

 Because the application process can take years, it’s important that you submit your application as soon as possible.
 You can prevent further delays by quickly responding to all SSA requests.
-Your lawyer can also keep the process moving by following up with the SSA and managing your appeals.

 The wait can feel long, but the silver lining is that your first SSA check will include back pay benefits that cover the months or even years of payments you missed while waiting for a decision.